chrismugabo/cst3106_labs/Lab4/Chris_Mugabo_Portfolio_Design_System_Documentation.md

 - Developed by **Chris Mugabo**
 - HTML & CSS design following a minimalist and modern approach.
 - Fonts sourced from [Google Fonts](https://fonts.google.com/).
+- **Mock-up Screenshots**:
+    - Header, Navigation, Content, and Footer mock-ups are included to demonstrate the design.

 ---

 Feel free to explore the website, and thank you for visiting my portfolio!